 In light of the important role IEEE 802 technologies play in European network eco-systems, IEEE 802 would like to highlight the importance of license-exempt designation.
 Developments in Wireless Access Systems (WAS) including Radio Local Area Networks (RLAN) such as Wireless Local Area Networks (WLAN) (IEEE 802.11) and Wireless Specialty Networks (WSN) (IEEE 802.15) technologies are crucial components in realizing the gigabit connectivity targets envisioned in the Commission’s “2030 Digital Compass: the European way for the Digital Decade” [2].
 Without doubt, current and next generations of WLAN technology based on IEEE Std.
 802.11ax-2021 [3] and IEEE 802.11be [4], will play a critical role in achieving “Excellent and secure connectivity for everybody and everywhere in Europe,” which “is a prerequisite for a society in which every business and citizen can fully participate” [2].
 The European digital transition will critically depend on opportunities for European industries and consumers to benefit from emerging technologies like high-precision positioning, object sensing, and many others already under development in IEEE 802.

 In its request to open the entire 6 GHz band (5925 – 7125 GHz), the RLAN industry engaged in the most comprehensive study of interference with both satellite services and fixed terrestrial networks it has ever done.
-As a result, regulators worldwide agreed that sharing without harm is possible.
-In case of Europe, the results of these studies are encompassed in ECC Report 302 [5].
+As a result, regulators worldwide agreed that sharing without harmful interference is possible.
+In case of Europe, the results of these studies are contained in ECC Report 302 [5] and ECC Report 316 [6].
 These studies also showed that spreading the RLAN energy across the full 1.2 GHz would reduce the interference potential.
-It is for this reason that we believe that RLAN technology is better suited than traditional IMT networks for sharing with the incumbents in this band.
+It is for this reason that we believe that RLAN technology is better suited than t IMT networks for sharing with the incumbents in this band with typically high-power macro rooftop base stations operating as much higher power levels, even compared to Standard Power RLAN.
+It is important to note that this view about RLAN coexistence is shared by the incumbents of the band (which is not the case for the “uncertain” IMT coexistence).

 Supporting ever-increasing demands for wireless connectivity traffic in Europe as well as enterprise/commercial level scaling of performance-demanding innovative applications, such as VR/AR, telepresence, e-health, e-education, Industrial IoT, HD and 3D video streaming, is only possible when multiple channels with wide bandwidth of 160 MHz and 320 MHz are available for Wi-Fi.
 Extending the license-exempt operation to the upper 6 GHz band (specifically, 6 425– 7 125 MHz) in Europe will make this possible.

-IEEE 802 noted the Commission’s attention to the fact that the band 6 425-7 125 MHz is heavily used by long distance and high-capacity fixed links in Europe supporting critical infrastructure in the continent.
-IEEE 802 also noted that the Commission is currently contemplating analyzing and addressing IMT coexistence with fixed service (FS) in a medium-term perspective.
-IEEE 802 would like to bring to the Commission’s attention that, while this is still an open issue for IMT, the coexistence of RLAN with FS incumbent services is being addressed effectively (currently in advanced stages) in close collaboration between regulators and the industries through utilization of Automated Frequency Coordination (AFC).
+IEEE 802 noted the attention of RSPG to the fact that the band 6 425-7 125 MHz is heavily used by long distance and high-capacity fixed links in Europe supporting critical infrastructure in the continent.
+IEEE 802 also noted that the RSPG is currently contemplating analyzing and addressing IMT coexistence with fixed service (FS) in a medium-term perspective.
+IEEE 802 would like to bring to the RSPG’s attention that, while itis still unclear whether and how IMT could coexist with FS (current ITU-R studies show separation distances in the range of 40-70km would be required which is also relevant for cross-border situations in Europe), the coexistence of RLAN with FS incumbent services has already been addressed for Low Power (indoor) and Very Low Power (indoor and outdoor) RLAN usage.
+Furthermore, coexistence work between Standard Power RLAN and FS is currently being progressed in close collaboration between European administrations and the industries through utilization of Automated Frequency Coordination (AFC).